Get Funded! A Checklist Guide to an Outreach Grant Service Project

+Do you want to make a difference in the community?
+An Outreach Grant can help!
 The goal of Outreach Grants is to connect students with service opportunities and assist them in enriching the meaning of the experience through reflection.

 Funding for service includes:

-- Supplies (paint, trash bags, kids' books, etc.)
+- Supplies (paint, trash bags, books, etc.)

 - Copying and publicity

 - Snacks for volunteers during the service experience

 Outreach Grants of $300 annually are available to: